tom-gilbertsons-lab/bandit-data-modelling/README.md

 As before, we do parallelised stan fits in `parameter_recovery_fitting.ipynb`.
 We used empirical Bayes (not hierarchical) with priors taken from the distributions of the grand means of the posteriors, over all groups (see  (`./Stan/stan_simulations/`).

-*Though not included in the published analysis; parameter recovery was performed for some delta rule models.
-Recovery was poor (especially alpha; which just regressed to the prior).
-We understand this can be better recovered by setting the initial value to [0,0,0,0]; but refitting was out of scope as the delta rules were not the winning models).*
+*Though not included in the published analysis, parameter recovery was performed for some delta rule models.
+Recovery was poor (especially alpha, which just regressed to the prior).
+We understand this can be better recovered by setting the initial value to [0,0,0,0], but refitting was out of scope as the delta rules were not the winning models).*

 Here, fits are in `fits/[group]/[model]/[subject]/[model_name]-YYYYMMDDHHMMSS_CHAIN.csv`.
 Again if fits are aborted mid run, there may be extra .csvs in `fits/[group]/[model]/[subject]/` that should be removed beofre post processing. `parameter_recovery_formatting.ipynb` formats the .csv stan fits for MATLAB, and parameters stored in  `parameter_recovery_draws.mat`.

 **Parameter Recovery Analysis**

-`simulations_stan_struct.mat` and `parameter_recovery_draws.mat` are loaded into MATLAB using `parametter_recovery.m` which calculates the means and the HDI for each simulated parameter; storing this in `param_recovery_summary_stats.mat`.
+`simulations_stan_struct.mat` and `parameter_recovery_draws.mat` are loaded into MATLAB using `parametter_recovery.m` which calculates the means and the HDI for each simulated parameter, storing this in `param_recovery_summary_stats.mat`.
 There is a plotting file (ChatGPT generated) to check these in `plot_param_recovery.m`,